How to maintain a healthy digestive system

 Try to stop eating before you feel really full.
 Ayurveda advises to only fill our stomachs to half or three quarters to allow room for our digestion to work optimally.
 The key to this is to chew each mouthful mindfully and eat more slowly, so we can really listen to our body

 It’s great to drink lots of hot herbal teas between meals, but try to limit liquids taken with food, as this can dilute the digestive enzymes.
-A cup of Feel New tea, Three Ginger tea or After Dinner tea 45 minutes after a meal can be very helpful for digestion
+A cup of Feel New tea or Three Ginger tea 45 minutes after a meal can be very helpful for digestion

 Keep to regular mealtimes and try to avoid skipping meals, which can weaken digestion